igjese/avalon/README.md

 Player wakes up from cryo-sleep as captain of FSS Adequate, with several crew members aboard.
 They are fleeing from Earth, trying to reach a mythical space colony, "Avalon Sigma."

 Setting is deep-space and lonely.
-Player does most of interaction from bridge of the spaceship, checking reports and issuing commands.
+Player does most of the interaction from bridge of the spaceship, checking reports and issuing commands.

 ## 3. Core Game Mechanics